pscott-au/bulk-pdf-workflow/README.md

 [Angular CLI](https://cli.angular.io/) used as a modern web front-end framework.

+[Angular Schema Form](http://schemaform.io/) is a set of AngularJS directives (and a couple of services) to generate Bootstrap 3 ready forms from a JSON Schema.

 [Google Blockly](https://developers.google.com/blockly/) could be incorporated to provide admin staff with an assisted programming IDE to define or refine the business rules through a simplified browser blocks interface as used by Scratch etc.

+[Mautic](https://www.mautic.org) marketing automation could provide a good use case.
+Personalising PDF for email etc as part of a campaign. e.g. based on customer profile email a PDF catalog including shop items as part of a campaign.

 ````bash
 convert           \